There are several reasons why your Dachshund may be peeing in the house.

 There can be other medical causes too.

-My first Dachshund developed dementia in his old age.
 This resulted in him being disoriented and forgetting where the appropriate place to go potty was or, in later years, him possibly not realizing where he was at.

 If peeing in the house is a new habit for your Dachshund, please take your dog to the vet for a checkup to rule out an underlying medical cause.